fsharp/fslang-design/RFCs/FS-1087-resumable-code-and-task-builder.md

 * Here `SomeStateMachineType` can be any user-defined reference type, and the object expression must contain a single method.

 * The `if __useResumableCode then` is needed because the compilation of resumable code is only activated when code is compiled.
-  The `<dynamic-implementation>` is used for dynamically interpreted code, e.g. quotation interpretation.
+  The `<dynamic-implementation>` is used for reflective execution, e.g. quotation interpretation.
   In prototyping it can simply raise an exception.
 It should be semantically identical to the other branch.

 * The above construct should be seen as a language feature.
 First-class uses of of constructs such as `__resumableObject` are not allowed except in the exact pattern above.